School of Accountancy Mission Statement

-The BYU School of Accountancy’s mission is to (1) provide a world-class accounting education that is spiritually strengthening, intellectually enlarging, and character building and that leads to lifelong learning and service, and to (2) produce rigorous scholarship and thought leadership that improves the accounting discipline and society.
+The School of Accountancy at BYU Marriott’s mission is to (1) provide a world-class accounting education that is spiritually strengthening, intellectually enlarging, and character building and that leads to lifelong learning and service, and to (2) produce rigorous scholarship and thought leadership that improves the accounting discipline and society.

 What is Accounting?